mvince33/food-sales-predictions/README.md

 ### Data:
 The data can be downloaded [here.](https://docs.google.com/spreadsheets/d/e/2PACX-1vRNQ2yuuZKv8cbgh4i4BHnxryjbO8BUviZeIPvva0lIUS23NLolb67KroUgKUOLljhQwxTJZSZrhnyY/pub?output=csv)
-There are 8500 data points with twelve features including price, type of item,
+There are 8523 data points with twelve features including price, and the type of item sold, and type of outlet it was sold at.

 ## Methods
-- Data preparation steps with explanation and justification for choices
--
+- Inconsistent labels fixed for descriptions of fat content.
+- Missing values of weights were filled with the average weight of the item sold.
+This was justified on the fact that the average weight of each class of item was similar.
+- Missing values of the outlet size were filled with the value 'missing.'
+- Visualizations were constructed to relate sales with item type and outlet type.
+- Categorical data was encoded into numerical data for data modelling.
+- A linear regression model was contstructed.
+- A random forest model was constructed.

 ## Results